Scorpibear/lazycure/LazyCure/readme.txt

 Troubleshooting:
 If LazyCure does not start, please, verify that:
-1. .NET Framework 4.0 or Mono 2.10+ is installed and working correctly.
+1. .NET Framework 4.7+ or Mono 2.10+ is installed and working correctly.
 2. In LazyCure folder there are all required files:
 	- LazyCure.exe,
 	- LazyCure.Core.dll,
 	- LazyCure.Shared.dll,
 	- LazyCure.UI.dll,
 	- LazyCure.exe.config
-	- Twitterizer2.dll
-	- Newtonsoft.Json.dll
-	- ru/ and uk/ folders with:
+	- ru/ be/ es/ uk/ folders with:
 		- LazyCure.html
 		- LazyCure.Shared.resources.dll
 		- LazyCure.UI.resources.dll